-The choices in the US V-Chip and Canada V-Chip menus involve software inside your TV (referred to as V-Chip) which allows you to block TV programs and movies based on violence, sex, or other content you may believe children should not view.
+The choices in the US V-Chip and Canada V-Chip menus involve software inside your TV (referred to as V-Chip) which allows you to block TV programs and movies.
+TV programs can be blocked by age-based ratings, such as TV-MA, which is explained on page 28.
+If available, TV programs can also be blocked by content, such as adult language (L).
+This is explained on page 29.
+Movies can only be blocked by age-based ratings.
+This is explained on page 30.